syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Conversion.md

 {% endtabs %}

-## Pdf
+## PDF

 Spreadsheet provides support to export the Excel workbook to PDF using ExcelToPdfConverter.

 For converting the Excel sheet to PDF, “Syncfusion.ExcelToPDFConverter.Base.dll” and “Syncfusion.Pdf.Base.dll” references should be added.

-Export the Excel workbook as Pdf document using `Convert` method of `ExcelToPdfConverter` class which is available under the name space “Syncfusion.ExcelToPdfConverter”
+Export the Excel workbook as PDF document using `Convert` method of `ExcelToPdfConverter` class which is available under the name space “Syncfusion.ExcelToPdfConverter”

 {% tabs %}
 {% highlight c# %}